Trained outside the EU/EEA

 You can take the OSCE in the UK at the University of Northampton.
 When we authorise candidates to take the OSCE, they should contact the university directly.
 The University of Northampton website has information about the processes and links to relevant resources.

 Applicants are required to attend a face-to-face identification check at our office in London.
 At the ID interview you must produce the original versions of the documents you sent photocopies of.
 We will make final checks on your previous registration, and take a photograph for our records.
+Applicants applying for entry to the register through the old overseas process will be contacted separately through email, therefore please ensure your contact details with us are kept up to date.

 We cannot issue you with a Pin, or place you on our register, until you have met the requirements of this check.
 Please do not attempt to make an identity check appointment until we have contacted you.